 2. Yoga With Adriene

 Adriene Mishler is a yoga teacher, writer and entrepreneur.
-Her YouTube channel has over 500 thoughtfully organized videos.
+Her YouTube channel is frequently ranked as one of the best channels for beginners and her library has over 500 thoughtfully organized videos.
 Check out her “Yoga for Courage,” “Yoga for Vulnerability,” and “Yoga for Self-Respect” playlists.
 She says, “yoga offers up a way for us to see a world that is working for you instead of against you.”

 3. Jessamyn Stanley